Monday Accident & Lessons Learned: RAIB Investigation of Uncontrolled evacuation of a London Underground train at Holland Park station 25 August 2013

 Here’s the summary of the report from the UK RAIB:

-At around 18:35 hrs on Sunday 25 August 2013, a London Underground train departing Holland Park station was brought to a halt by the first of many passenger emergency alarm activations, after smoke and a smell of burning entered the train.
-During the following four minutes, until the train doors still in the platform were opened by the train operator (driver), around 13 passengers, including some children, climbed out of the train via the doors at the ends of carriages.
+At around 18:35 hrs on Sunday, 25 August 2013, a London Underground train departing Holland Park station was brought to a halt by the first of many passenger emergency alarm activations after smoke and a smell of burning entered the train.
+During the following four minutes, until the train doors still in the platform were opened by the train operator (driver), around 13 passengers, including some children, climbed out of the train via the doors at the ends of the carriages.

-A factor underlying the passengers’ response was the train operator’s lack of training and experience to deal with incidents involving the activation of multiple passenger emergency alarms.
+A factor underlying the passengers’ response was the train operator’s lack of training and experience in dealing with incidents involving the activation of multiple passenger emergency alarms.

 The report observes that London Underground Limited (LUL) commenced an internal investigation of the incident after details appeared in the media.

 RAIB has made six recommendations to LUL.
 These seek to achieve a better ergonomic design of the interface between the train operator and passenger emergency alarm equipment, to improve the ability of train operators to respond appropriately to incidents of this type and to ensure that train operators carry radios when leaving the cab to go back into the train so that they can maintain communications with line controllers.
 LUL is also recommended to review the procedures for line controllers to enable a timely response to safety-critical conditions on trains and to ensure continuity at shift changeover when dealing with incidents.
 In addition, LUL is recommended to review the training and competencies of its staff to provide a joined-up response to incidents involving trains in platforms and to reinforce its procedures on the prompt and accurate reporting of incidents so that they may be properly investigated.